 The BioTAP Scholars is a year-long program to engage in scholarly research on some aspect of a biology graduate teaching assistant (GTA) teaching professional development (TPD) program.
 Participation in BioTAP Scholars will advance your abilities to conduct research on GTA TPD, foster new collaborations, and generate research results about a GTA TPD program that you can publish or present.
+Check out our video on past BioTAP Scholars!

 *The BioTAP application for Cohort 2 (2018-2019) will open October 23, and will be due January 19, 2018.
 See bottom of page.